 Two Memory Pointers, known as MP0 and MP1 are provided.
 These Memory Pointers are physically implemented in the Data Memory and can be manipulated in the same way as normal registers providing a convenient way with which to indirectly address and track data.
+MP0 can only be used to indirectly address data in Bank 0 while MP1 can be used to address data in Bank 0 and Bank1.
 When any operation to the relevant Indirect Addressing Registers is carried out, the actual address that the microcontroller is directed to, is the address specified by the related Memory Pointer.
+Note that for the HT48R063 and HT48R064 devices, bit 7 of the Memory Pointers is not required to address the full memory space.
+When bit 7 of the Memory Pointers for these devices is read, a value of "1" will be returned.
+Note that indirect addressing using MP1 and IAR1 must be used to access any data in Bank 1.
 The following example shows how to clear a section of four Data Memory locations already defined as locations adres1 to adres4.